The Founder’s Journey:

 I was creating on my own terms.

-Each design, each prototype, each sleepless night in the shop gave me back a piece of myself.
+Each design, each prototype, each sleepless night in the shop returned a piece of myself.

 I didn’t need the system’s blessing.